helloumma/Emails-App/README.md

 - `npm install`
 - `npm start`

+## Setting up .env credentials

+- You will need your email address and password
+- You will need to generate client ID, secret token and refresh token via Google Cloud console

 ## 💭 Future Improvements

 - Send emails at a specific date and time (prompted by user on front-end)